Last Updated November 16, 2020

 Do you want to save more money or get out of debt?
 One easy way to save more money is being organized.
 There are many benefits to being organized—especially when it comes to your finances.
-Find out 9 ways being organized saves money and time.
+Find out 9 proven benefits of being organized that saves money and time.

 When you wait until the last minute to buy things you need, you usually have to pay full price because you don’t have much time to shop around for a good deal.
 When you’re organized, you can plan ahead for anything you need, and purchase things when they are on sale or clearance.

-One easy way I would save money and get the best deals is by using online coupons and rebate sites.
-This helps me to save money any time I shop in store or online.
+One easy way you can save money and get the best deals is by using online coupons and rebate sites.
+This helps you save money any time you shop in store or online.

-Two great websites I use are Ebates and Ibotta.
+My favorite cash back site is Rakuten.
 If you don’t have an account, sign up right now!
 It is literally FREE money.
-When you sign up right now and purchase something you will get a $10.00 bonus from Ebates and Ibotta.
+When you sign up right now and purchase something you will get a $40.00 bonus.

 Meal prepping is one of the biggest ways being organized saves money on your food bill.
 It saves you money because you will be less tempted to order food out of convenience.
 Your meals will already be prepared and easy to consume.